 We believe we share a collective responsibility in changing the land we live on and to live life differently; closer to nature, using less resources and more awareness of our foot print on this world.

 Our mission is to live life more naturally and to restore ecosystem functionality on this land and to provide a space conducive to living in a way that allows the earth to heal.

 Living as Homesteaders will provide us with clean air, healthy soil, water, and life-filled food through methods of natural farming.
 We provide a space for people to come and to heal, learn and be inspired to live in a more life-enriching sustainable way.

 Our intention is for Khula Dharma to be a place where:

 - People of all ages, races and creeds live together in harmony.

 - Mindful awareness is cultivated, rooted in self-observation and action.

 - The setting is conducive to a peaceful and meaningful life.

-- Conflicts are resolved peacefully.
+- Conflicts are an acceptable part of living together and can be resolved peacefully.

-- We enjoy creative expression, playfulness and cultural stimulation as a way of celebrating life and having fun.
+- We enjoy creative expression, playfulness and cultural stimulation as a way of celebrating life and having fun

 - We are actively connected to others seeking to live this way.